-We’ve taken into consideration each hard drive’s price, size, speed, manufacturer and value for money when making these choices so there should be options for everyone.
+To make our decisions below, we’ve considered each hard drive’s price, size, speed, manufacturer and value for money.
+We’ve decided an overall top pick, but we’ve also got a few other options if you’re looking for something a bit different.
 Essentially, we want to ensure that you can find the perfect PS4 external hard drive no matter your situation.

-Getting right to the point, we think the 2TB Seagate Expansion is the best external hard drive for PS4.
-It comes with oodles of room from a trusted manufacturer, so you can be sure that it will solve all your storage problems with ease.
+So, let’s get right to the point.
+We think the 2TB Seagate Expansion is currently the best external hard drive for PS4.
+It comes with oodles of room from a trusted manufacturer at a reasonable price, so you can be sure that it will solve all your PS4 storage problems with ease.

 Best PS4 external hard drive

-The 2TB drive is perfectly viable if your gaming habits are lighter.
-Or if you don’t mind clearing out a few older titles every now and then to free up some space.
+The 2TB drive is perfectly viable if your gaming habits are fairly normal.
+At this size, you shouldn’t need to uninstall games regularly to free up some space.
 However, you can also upgrade to the 4TB version to give yourself the most future-proofing with all that extra space.
 Whichever you choose, if you’re looking for a simple and elegant solution to your storage problems, either one is easily the best PS4 external hard drive you can buy right now.

 Best PS4 external hard drive on a budget

 Prices can change on a daily basis, but you’ll often find that the Toshiba Canvio Basics is the best PS4 external hard drive if you’re on a budget.
 And it’s always nice to save yourself a few extra pennies!
-Ultimately, these are very similar to the Seagate drives above but the brand name carries value.
-Seagate has built a level of trust over the years that lead many to prefer their hard drives over rivals.
+Ultimately, these are very similar to the Seagate drives above so don’t stress too much about the decision.

 We’ve focused on the 1TB version here as it’s the best value in the set.
 Of course, you can also stretch to the 2TB edition for some added peace of mind.
 It’s not that much more expensive and sometimes cheaper than the Seagate above.
 If you’re rocking an older 500GB PS4 then this is a quick and easy way to give yourself some more room for cheap.